🇨🇳 中文

 └─ tasks.md └─ Subagent parallelism └─ Install deps

-A key design detail: OpenSpec’s spec output is ~250 lines vs ~800 from Spec Kit.
-Intentionally concise — specs that are too long don’t get read, and AI loses context.
-Specs describe behavior (GIVEN/WHEN/THEN), not implementation steps.
+A key design detail: OpenSpec deliberately caps each spec file around 200–300 lines (noticeably leaner than alternatives like Spec Kit).
+Specs that are too long don’t get read, and the AI loses context inside them.
+Specs should describe behavior (GIVEN/WHEN/THEN), not implementation steps.

 Another counterintuitive design: Superpowers’ TDD skill deletes code written before tests.
 Not warns — deletes.
 This prevents AI from writing implementation first and then retrofitting tests that only verify “code does what it does” rather than “code does what it should.”